shoraLBRT/GestaContinua/README.md

 ## About

 GestaContinua is a personal project born out of a desire to maintain a digital log of my own life experiences, habits, and progress.
 The primary goal is to create a system for storing personal data in a database with eventual capabilities for aggregation, analytics, and optimization of personal life patterns.
-This project serves as both a learning exercise in software development and a practical tool for personal improvement.

 The system helps track tasks with customizable schedules and progress tracking, integrating with Telegram for a conversational interface to managing personal goals and habits.
 This is very much a work in progress and experimental in nature.